nkahe/Tukki-frontend/documentation/kuvaus/description.md

 - **user module** - User-related functionality, such as the login view, display and manipulation of user profiles.

   - **course module** - Course related functionality, such as join course -view, as well as handling of course settings and ticket bases.

 #### shared module

 Contains features used in several other modules.
 Common *Material* theme imports are in  separate **material.module** -file.
 The **components** subdirectory contains many of the components used by different views.
 The module also contains pipes and directives.

 ## Components

 Each component is responsible for a specific part of the user interface.
-App.module contains a root component *AppComponent*, which serves as the basis for the application view, and on which, depending on the routing, the corresponding view component is rendered.
+App.module contains a root component *AppComponent*, which serves as the basis for the pplication view, and on which, depending on the routing, the corresponding view component is rendered.

 In addition to these components, there are components corresponding to a more limited part of the UI components, such as a header or ticket's comment.
 Components may contain other components.
 Components belong to a specific module and are located in their directory in their own subdirectory.

 Component directories usually contain the following files: